googlegenomics/pipelines-api-examples/cwl_runner/README.md

 1. Copy stdout and stderr logs to Google Cloud Storage
 1. Shutdown and delete the VM and disk

-__Note that the CWL runner does not use the Pipelines API.
+__Note that the CWL runner does not use the [Pipelines API](https://cloud.google.com/genomics/reference/rest/v1alpha2/pipelines).
 If you don't have enough quota, the script will fail; it won't be queued to run when quota is available.__

 ## Prerequisites

-1. Download the one required file, `cwl_runner.sh`, or, if you prefer, clone or fork this github repository.
+1. Download the required script files, `cwl_runner.sh`, `cwl_startup.sh` and `cwl_shutdown.sh`, or, if you prefer, clone or fork this github repository.
 1. Enable the Genomics, Cloud Storage, and Compute Engine APIs on a new or existing Google Cloud Project using the [Cloud Console](https://console.cloud.google.com/flows/enableapi?apiid=storage_component,compute_component&redirect=https://console.cloud.google.com)
 1. Install and initialize the [Google Cloud SDK](https://cloud.google.com/sdk).
 1. Follow the Cloud Storage instructions for [Creating Storage Buckets](https://cloud.google.com/storage/docs/creating-buckets) to create a bucket to store workflow output and logging

 ## Running a sample workflow in the cloud

-This script can (in theory!) run any CWL workflow.
+This script should be able to support any CWL workflow supported by cwltool.

 You can run the script with `--help` to see all of the command-line options.